 I’ve spent the last several days exploring Istanbul neighborhoods seeing famous attractions and observing everyday Turkish life.
 The weather is slightly overcast but not cold or unpleasant.
 Hopefully we’ll have more sunshine in the next few days.

 Beyoğlu and Eminönü – Istanbul’s Backstreets, Bazaars, Hookahs, and Çay

 Istanbul has 39 districts and many unique quarters, boroughs, and neighborhoods.
 Today I explored Eminönü and Beyoğlu.
 Sirkeci is in Eminönü, a neighborhood in the Fatih District of Sultanahmet on the Bosphorus Strait waterfront.
 It’s a major “transportation nexus for trains, trams buses, and ferries”.
 The Eminönü ferry docks are always busy.
-Beyoğlu is part of the Taksim Square area which is known for its cafés, nightclubs, and theaters.
+Beyoğlu is part of the Taksim Square area known for its cafés, nightclubs, and theaters.

 Sultanahmet’s ancient cobblestone backstreets are fascinating!
 On Thursday I explored the Fatih District – not far from the exotic Grand Bazaar and near the remains of ancient Roman aqueducts and stone walls built to surround Istanbul.
 Some streets in Fatih are very steep with small steps on either side.
 Many are narrow and one-way only.
 One area I explored was mostly occupied by shoe and carpet merchants.
-There were outside displays where old Turkish men were hanging out and moving their wares around on wooden carts.
+There were outside displays where old, weathered Turkish men were hanging out and moving their wares around on wooden carts.

 I discovered delicious Turkish traditional black tea (Çay) and stopped at cafés along the way to smooze with the locals and drink tea.
 Depending on which area of the city you’re in, you can pay from 1 Turkish Lira (about fifty cents) up to 5 Lira for the same cup of tea served piping hot in pretty tulip-shaped glasses called “ince belli”. Çay has an interesting, strong full-bodied flavor and isn’t sweet like Moroccan mint tea.